 Other frequently observed proteins are BSA, immunoglobulins, and other serum proteins.
 These usually originate from cell culture media, and can be reduced by extensive washing of cell pellets.

 In a way, polymers are more serious contaminants than keratins, since they tend to stick to HPLC columns either ruining them, or at least causing a severe memory effect in subsequent LC-MS runs.
-On top of this, most polymers ionize more easily than peptides, so that even minute amounts can be deleterious for the experiment.
-The most frequently observed polymers are various forms of PEG, which are present in some plastics but also in soaps, hand-cremes (wear gloves!) and detergents.
+On top of this, most polymers ionize more easily than peptides - so that even minute amounts can be deleterious for the experiment.
+The most frequently observed polymers are various forms of PEG, which are present in some plastics but also in soaps, hand-creams (wear gloves!) and detergents.
 It is not always easy to trace back the source of a polymer contamination, but we have had issues with some brands of pipet tips (TopLab), and pipet tips that have been autoclaved in-house.
 Do not use coated (‘low-binding’) eppendorf tubes, and avoid using soft plastics (Parafilm!).
-Furthermore, no detergents should be present in samples to be submitted to MS, especially NP-40 and Triton X-100 have a bad reputation.
+Furthermore, NO detergents should be present in samples to be submitted for MS, especially NP-40 and Triton X-100 have a bad reputation.